zulip/zulip/templates/zerver/help/share-and-upload-files.md

 ## Troubleshooting info

-Zulip does not generate thumbnails for messages with more than 5 attachments.
+Zulip does not generate thumbnails for messages with more than ten attachments.

 The maximum file size for attachments is 25MB in most Zulip installations.